Dipak Barman

-Dipak Barman is an Indian politician from BJP.
+Dipak Barman is an Indian politician from West Bengal.
 In May 2021, he was elected as the member of the West Bengal Legislative Assembly from Falakata.

 Career

 Barman is from Falakata, Alipurduar district.
 His father's name is Suresh Chandra Barman.
-He passed M.A. in English from North Bengal University in 2005 and B.Ed. from North Bengal University in 2005.
+He has completed M.A. in English from North Bengal University in 1999 and B.Ed. from North Bengal University in 2005.
+He served as a Headmaster of Deogaon High School(H.S),Falakata.
 He contested 2021 West Bengal Legislative Assembly election from Falakata Vidhan Sabha and won the seat on 2 May 2021.

+On 1 June 2026, he was sworn in as a Cabinet Minister of West Bengal, along with twelve other members.